khaister/khaister/README.md

 ### Hi there 👋

 I'm a software developer based in the sunny Southern California.
+Currently, I'm working on building the backend service for managing prescription and related data for [blinkhealth.com](https://blinkhealth.com).
+I'm also maintaining my personal website [khaister.github.io](https://khaister.github.io)

-- 🔭 I’m currently working on building the backend service for managing prescription and related data for [https://blinkhealth.com](blinkhealth.com)
+Take a look at my [resume](https://github.com/khaister/khaister.github.io/raw/main/resume/khai-nguyen.pdf) (:octocat: see [its src here](https://github.com/khaister/khaister.github.io/tree/main/resume))

 <!-- - 🌱 I’m currently learning for AWS Cert -->
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->